prcutler/mu-editor.github.io/en/howto/1.1/install_windows.md

 If you are in an educational setting you may need to get your system administrator to run the installer for you.

-**If you have an older version of Mu already installed, we recommend that you uninstall it first.**
+**If you have a version of Mu older than version 1.1 already installed, we recommend that you uninstall it first.
+If you do not uninstall first, you will have two installations of Mu due to packaging changes with Mu versions 1.1 and newer.**

 ## Step 1 - Download Mu Installer